 If you are organising a reverse auction it is your responsibility to ensure you are compliant with the law.
 If in doubt, you should seek independent legal advice.

 - Those where the operator only tells players when they are successful or not.

-- those where the operator provides additional information, usually following the submission of a first bid.
-For example:
+- Those where the operator provides more information, usually following the first bid.
+More information can include: